PureVPN Review 2025: Is the Low Cost Worth It?

 • Routers

-PureVPN has a support center filled with easy-to-follow guides.
-Although there's a contact page to send a message, it's much faster to use the 24/7 live chat support.
+For immediate help, we recommended using the 24/7 live chat support.
 The chat is available for all subscribers and is constantly supported by representatives.
-Unlike the app, the PureVPN website utilizes a chatbot along with the aforementioned live chat support.
+Unlike the app, the PureVPN website also utilizes a chatbot along with the aforementioned live chat support.

 There's no call center available, but our experience with customer support was relatively quick using the app chat.
 We asked a simple question about how to connect to the fastest server near us and received an answer within minutes.